oumafreddy/oreno/README.md

 python manage.py test --settings=config.settings.development
 ```

+## Database Dumps

+Database dump files for development are not tracked in version control.
+If you need sample dumps, request them from the maintainers and store them
+outside the repository (for example in a sibling `dumps/` directory).
+Update any local scripts to load the dump from that location.

 ## Learning More

 Explore each app under `apps/` to see how domain logic is implemented.
 Reviewing tests is a good way to understand expected behavior.
 The `config/settings` modules show how environments are configured for development or production.
 To learn about tenant management, inspect the `organizations` app and middleware in `apps/core`.